urbaman/HomeLab/Kubernetes/Teleport/readme.md

 helm repo update
 ```

-- Create a certmanager certificate for both teleport.domain.com and *.teleport.domain.com
+- Create a certmanager certificate for both teleport.domain.com and *.teleport.domain.com (already present in ig-teleport.yaml, you can use that now to create all of the traefik implementation)

 ```bash
 kubectl apply -f teleport-ssl-cert.yaml